FatihKoz/DisposableSpecial/README.md

 Market comes with two widgets for displaying user owned items and providing a featured item at dashboard (or any other location with login protection).

 Market also provides a category for "Tour Tokens" to allow tour access to be bought by pilots/users before participating in them.
 Also Tour feature is updated to support automation of this process.

+### Missions

+This system is mainly designed to list aircraft parked at destinations other than their bases (Hubs), it offers pilots some flights to bring them back.
+Pilots can pick a mission flight and then fly it for getting some reward/bonus payments if they wish to.
+Also system will list some maintenance required aircraft, which needs to be flown back to base for reduced costs.
+Due to the competition logic of this section, selecting a mission will NOT remove it from the list, another pilot can select it too.
+If aircraft use restrictions are in place, only one pilot can use the aircraft, making it a little bit more competitive.

+_Missions feature is still under development and may have logical changes in the future_

 ### Monthly Flight Assignments